Air Vanuatu Flight 241: Causes

 The Papua New Guinea Accident Investigation Commission released their final report on October 29, 2019.
 The report stated that the engine failure was not the direct cause of the accident.

 Following the engine fire, smoke inside the cabin led the pilots to declare an emergency and begin immediate descent.
 The smoke activated the "ELEC SMK" (electric smoke) warning, an ambiguous system to the two pilots.
-The pilot in command (PiC) became distracted in trying to identify and correct the warning.
+The pilot in command (PIC) became distracted in trying to identify and correct the warning.

 The co-pilot attempted to rectify the warning by going through the "Electrical Smoke" checklist.
-His inexperience and introverted personality left the PiC to manage most of the emergency in a blatant failure of Crew Resources Management.
+His inexperience and introverted personality left the PIC to manage most of the emergency in a blatant failure of crew resource management.

 A part of the "Electrical Smoke" checklist was another checklist known as "QRH SMOKE" which lacked information.
 The lack of information and the burden falling to one person caused the pilots to not consider other issues and instead followed the checklist.

-As part of the QRH checklist, the generator powering the ACW was shut down.
+As part of the QRH checklist, the generator powering the Alternating Current Wild was shut down.
 This isolated the direct current bus tie contractor, triggering a loss of power in hydraulic systems, including the brakes, and activation of further warning lights.
 This further distracted the crew, who then started the wrong pre-landing checklist.